akadon/Cats-Blender-Plugin/README.md

 Cats Blender Plugin was original developed by absolute quantum, then maintained by the community. [click here](https://github.com/absolute-quantum/cats-blender-plugin) to see the original project.

-### Cats Uses the Following Plugins to Enhance it's features:
+### Cats uses the following plugins to enhance its features:

  - [MMD Tools](https://github.com/UuuNyaa/blender_mmd_tools)
  - [Immersive Scaler](https://github.com/triazo/immersive_scaler)